day0ff/python-courses/README.md

 ---

 ## 📚 Course Structure
 - `tasks/` → Python files with assignments.
-  Each file contains an unfinished function with `TODO` instructions.
+Each file contains an unfinished function with `TODO` instructions;
+- `poetry.lock` → File ensures reproducible installs;
+- `pyproject.toml` → Is a configuration file used by packaging tools(like [Poetry](https://python-poetry.org/)).
 ---

 ## ⚙️ Dependencies